denten-books/plain-text/2-surface.md

 decouples the act of playing the piano from the performance.
 Using external storage media like ticker tape and punch cards, a message could be prepared in advance and "fed" into the mechanism for transmission at rates far exceeded the possibilities of hand-operated Morse telegraphy.
-The automation of the telegraph necessitated new encoding formats, chief among them the Baudot code, standardized in 1908 by the International Telegraph Union.

-Unlike the Morse alphabet which varied in length, Baudot fixed the length of the encoding to five spaces or "bits."
-Five "off" and "on" spaces allowed for 2^5=32 permutations, which, after encoding the common Latin characters left space for several special "control" characters.
-The "character space" could further be expanded by switching the receiving mechanism into a special "control mode" in which every combination of five bits represented an individual control character.
+Unlike the Morse alphabet which varied in length, the Baudot in particular fixed the length of the encoding to five spaces or "bits."
+Five "off" and "on" spaces allowed for 2^5=32 permutations.
+After encoding the common Latin characters, the schema left space for several special "control" characters.
+The "character space" could further be expanded by switching the receiving mechanism into a special "control mode" in which every combination of five bits represented an individual control character (instead of a letter).

 The invention of fixed-length ciphers lies in the sixth book of Francis Bacon's *De augmentis scientiarum* (*Division of the Sciences*),[^ln1-bacon] an